 Cavities and small fractures leave many teeth with defects that progress over time if untreated.
 In the past, metal restorations served a need but left many teeth discolored and strained from the wedging effect of the metal.
 Today, tooth-colored composites blending into tooth structure provide an excellent option for restoring defects.
 Additionally, composites can often be placed in thinner layers than metal, preserving more of the natural tooth.

 As a matter of fact, composites serve both functional and aesthetic roles, often at the same time.
 For example, a cavity invading the front of a tooth along the gum line may be visible in your smile.
 Therefore, by gently cleaning out the soft, discolored area the decay ceases to destroy healthy mineral surfaces.
 Not to mention when a composite shade matching the tooth is sculpted into place, the tooth looks better than ever.

 Equally important, composites contain a mix of liquid resin embedded with finely ground glass particles.
 After

-being molded against conditioned tooth structure, blue light applied directly to the composite
+being molded against the conditioned tooth structure, Dr. Shahrokh applies blue light directly to the composite.
+The blue light

 leads to a firm set within seconds.
-Shaped and polished, a high shine reflecting the beauty of
+Nevertheless, shaped and polished, a high shine reflecting the beauty of

-natural enamel results in an invisible restoration: strong, smooth, conservative.
+natural enamel results in an invisible tooth restoration: strong, smooth, and conservative.